-6Which is now called "HSN".
-Apparently, we are two busy to pronounce those two extra syllables.
-Modern life may be difficult, but I don't think the energy I save from not pronouncing those two syllables are going to give me enough energy to overcome it.
+10Which is now called "HSN".
+Apparently, we are too busy to pronounce those two extra syllables.
+Modern life may be difficult, but I don't think the energy I save from not pronouncthem.
+It's basically a plastic tray with different cutting inserts, a handle to hang on to the food item, and a box that snaps on to the bottom to hold whatever you are slicing.